cisco/mindmeld/source/userguide/auto_annotator.rst

 Custom Annotator Boilerplate Code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This section includes boilerplate code to build a :class:`CustomAnnotator` class to add to :attr:`auto_annotator.py` There are two "TODO"s.
+This section includes boilerplate code to build a :class:`CustomAnnotator` class to which you can add to your own python file, let's call it :attr:`custom_annotator.py`
+There are two "TODO"s.
 To implement a :class:`CustomAnnotator` class a developer has to implement the :meth:`parse` and :meth:`valid_entity_check` methods.

 .. code-block:: python